Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Provincia di Ferrara

-On the occasion of the “European Mobility Week” planned from 16 to 22 September 2011 and focused on the theme of local public transport, the Province of Ferrara offers the “Day of Public Transport”, scheduled for Friday, September 16 in conjunction with numerous events, including the Balloons Festival, the birthday of the cycle path “Destra Po” and the five Sundays dedicated to intermodality developed in collaboration between FER (Emilia-Romagna Railways) and Emilia-Romagna Region.
+On the occasion of the “European Mobility Week” planned from 16 to 22 September 2011 and focused on the theme of local public transport, order the Province of Ferrara offers the “Day of Public Transport”, scheduled for Friday, September 16 in conjunction with numerous events, including the Balloons Festival, the birthday of the cycle path “Destra Po” and the five Sundays dedicated to intermodality developed in collaboration between FER (Emilia-Romagna Railways) and Emilia-Romagna Region.

 There are many initiatives that are planned for the day: restrictions on the circulation in the town of Ferrara, trains for free, information stands, exhibitions, conferences ….